Rave-m/CI-CD/README.md

-Collecting workspace information# FastAPI CI/CD Demo Project
+# FastAPI CI/CD Demo Project

 This is a simple FastAPI application to demonstrate CI/CD practices.
 The project includes a basic API with two endpoints.